xdoko01/pgRPG/README.md

   - Newly, `Command` namedtuple consists of `name`,`params` and `entity_id` attribtes.
 Those 3 attributes reflect the information from the `quest` definition.
 Specifically, `entity_id` marks the optional parameter specified in the quest on which entity the command must be executed.
 It is hence possible for the player entity to issue commands (for example via `Controllable` Component) to other entity such as NPC.
 Useful for global brain entity that can issue commands to different entities and hence orchestrate the action in the game.
   - Newly, all commands have as a parameter `Command`, `CommandContext` blackboard and `ECSmanager` that contains functions for manipulating the game world.

+### 2023-09-30 Fixed usage of aliases in all quest definitions
+  - Previously, it was not possible to use alias in the quest file definition, if the entity representing this alias was not yet created (was defined lower in the quest file than in was used).
+  - Newly, alias can be used anywhere in the quest file.
+Even if the entity is defined last in the quest file, it can be referenced by the entity that is defined first in the quest file.

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`